The Rotary Crocus Campaign was the idea of 3 Rotarians from Rotary International in Great Britain & Ireland:

 David Price, Rotary E-Club of London Centenary and former Rotary Ambassadorial Scholar.

-David has just received a Regional Service Award for a polio-free world in recognition of significant active personal service toward the goal of polio eradication.
+He received a Regional Service Award for a polio-free world in recognition of significant active personal service toward the goal of polio eradication.

 When not cooking for his family, he's often to be seen running in wild country, usually accompanied by his long suffering labrador dog.
 Pictured wearing a crocus hat on a 4 day, 110 km fundraising run in the Sahara which raised over US$2,000 for the End Polio Now Campaign.